Neli Vazquez Rowland

 Neli Vazquez Rowland is determined to discuss her ideas to bring about change with anyone who shares a social or even cultural responsibility towards this agenda, from Board Members and C-Suite Executives, Sustainability Officers, Social Entrepreneurs and Institutional Investors to Affordable Housing and Senior Housing Investors, Program Fund Leaders, Academics and Religious Leaders to everyone in between.
 Everyone in position to help create new sources of funding and help find the root causes of homelessness, poverty and alcohol addiction to cause paradigm shift towards a better future is welcomed warmly to join A Safe Haven’s mission.

 Even though the ‘whys’ of the movement have been strikingly clear since its establishment in the early 90s, the ‘hows’ have been subject to many changes over the years.
-In her successful journey to create effective and sustainable collaboration between private and public sector, Neli Vazquez Rowland has earned several awards and accolades in recognition of her unique life-altering work.
+In her successful journey to create effective and sustainable collaboration between the private and public sectors, Neli Vazquez Rowland has earned several awards and accolades in recognition of her unique life-altering work.
 “The Champion of Change” by the White House, “Humanitarian of the Year” by Illinois Secretary of State and “Chicagoan of the Year” by Chicago Magazine are just a few among the many prestigious titles Neli has earned over the years.